Adjustment of Status Checklist

 If you marry your fiance within the 90 days, there are no other legal issues, and you submit your completed application in time, you should be eligible for a change of status.
 Otherwise, you may be required to leave the country.

-In addition to general documentation, a VAWA adjustment of status checklist requires a Form I-360.
+In addition to general documentation, a VAWA checklist requires a Form I-360.
 This documents that you are a foreign-born individual who is married to an abusive U.S. citizen or permanent resident.
 It describes the battery or cruelty you have been subjected to.

 For expert assistance in applying to adjust your immigration status, contact the attorneys at Tadeo & Silva.